tudorscanner/slate/source/includes/_hotels.md

 `GET /v1/prices/hotel/{hotel_id}`

-v3 is new endpoint, support dbook booking and cug override
+V3 is a new endpoint which supports dbook booking and cug overriding.

 `GET /v3/prices/hotel/{hotel_id}`